 Thailand is home to an astonishing array of islands offering all manner of diving, swimming and sunbathing opportunities all year round.
-The hardest part for any visitor is singling out the best.
-Here are 20 of our favourites, taken from the Rough Guide to Thailand’s Beaches & Islands.
-Scroll down to see them placed geographically on our interactive map.
+The hardest part for any visitor is singling out Thailand's best islands among the hundreds.
+Here are 20 of our favourites (listed in no particular order), taken from the Rough Guide to Thailand’s Beaches & Islands.

 Edged with a chain of long, mostly white-sand beaches and dominated by a broad central spine of jungle-clad hills, Ko Chang is developing fast but still feels green.
 It’s Thailand’s second largest island, after Phuket, but unlike its bigger sister it has no villages or tourist facilities within its steeply contoured and densely forested interior, just a few rivers, waterfalls and hiking trails.
 Despite its popularity with mainstream and package tourists, it’s still possible to find accommodation to suit most budgets and though the beaches may be busy, they’re undeniably handsome with plenty of inviting places to swim, stroll or snooze under a palm tree.

 A white-sand Ko Chang beach © Vlad61/Shutterstock

 The unhurried pace and absence of consumer pressures make tiny, rocky Ko Si Chang an engaging place to wind down for a few days.
 Unlike most other east coast destinations, it offers no real beach life – though the water can be beautifully clear and there are opportunities to dive and snorkel.
 There’s little to do here but explore the craggy coastline by kayak or ramble up and down the steep contours on foot or by motorbike.